-Specialized staff to serve you within the Family Birthplace
+An entire team of expert and specialized staff work together to serve you within the Family Birthplace.

 Certified Nurse Midwives